Share this Article

 Pro tip: open the shades when you wake up in the morning to boost your body’s production of vitamin D, but lower them again just before you head out for the day so your apartment isn’t a sauna when you return home.

-Adopt an open-door policy, but keep windows closed
+Adopt an open-door policy, and keep windows closed

 While we certainly don’t recommend leaving your front door open, opening doors within your apartment allows cool air to flow freely about.
 When you keep doors closed, the airflow into the room is drastically reduced and the space becomes pressurized, forcing all the cool air out.